 Bank accounts

-This allows the company and the customer to do transactions.
-Bank account needs to be setup before the company can do any transactions with the client.
+This allows the company and stakeholders to do financial transactions.
+The Bank account needs to be setup before the company can do any transactions with clients and vendors.
 It is used for depositing and withdrawing money for between customer and company.

 Bank groups